OfficeDev/open-xml-docs/docs/introduction-to-markup-compatibility.md

 Markup compatibility is discussed in [ECMA-376, Second Edition, Part 3 - Markup Compatibility and Extensibility](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-376,%20Second%20Edition,%20Part%203%20-%20Markup%20Compatibility%20and%20Extensibility.zip), which is recommended reading to understand markup compatibility.
 The specification defines XML attributes to express compatibility rules, and XML elements to specify alternate content.
-For example, the <span class="keyword">Ignorable</span> attribute specifies namespaces that can be ignored when they are not understood by the consuming application.
+For example, the **Ignorable** attribute specifies namespaces that can be ignored when they are not understood by the consuming application.
 Alternate-Content elements specify markup alternatives that can be chosen by an application at run time.
 For example, Word 2013 can choose